 - Social withdrawal

-A combination psychotherapy and psychotropic medication is one of the most recommended treatment approaches for schizophrenia.
+A combination of psychotherapy and psychotropic medication is one of the most recommended treatment approaches for schizophrenia.
 Antipsychotic medications are often used to treat symptoms of schizophrenia.
 These medications affect neurotransmitters such as dopamine and serotonin.
 There are two groups of antipsychotic medication for treating schizophrenia:

 - Typical (conventional) antipsychotics: These are also referred to as first-generation antipsychotics.
 They have a greater potential for causing side effects than newer atypical antipsychotics.
 This group contains drugs such as Thorazine (chlorpromazine), Prolixin (fluphenazine), Haldol (haloperidol), and Trilafon (perphenazine).